The iconic Harland and Wolff cranes are marvels of engineering that have become Belfast’s most famous landmarks.

 Harland and Wolff was founded in 1861 by Edward James Harland and Gustav Wilhelm Wolff.
 Harland had previously purchased a small shipyard on Queen’s Island in Belfast with Wolff as his assistant.

-The company became a success quickly through small changes in innovation including replacing wooden decks with iron ones and increasing ship capacity by giving the hulls a flatter bottom.
+The company quickly achieved success through small yet significant innovations, such as replacing wooden decks with iron ones and increasing ship capacity by giving the hulls a flatter bottom.

-Even after Harland died in 1895, the company continued to grow.
-It built Olympic, Titanic and Britannic between 1909 and 1914 after having worked with White Star Line since the company’s foundation.
+Even after Harland’s death in 1895, the company continued to grow.
+Between 1909 and 1914, it built the Olympic, Titanic, and Britannic, continuing its longstanding collaboration with White Star Line since the company’s foundation.

 During and after the wars